smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 --------------------------

 Go to :menuselection:`Accounting app --> Configuration --> Journals` and open the bank journal.
-Then, fill out the :guilabel:`Account Number` and :guilabel:`Bank` under the :guilabel:`Journal Entries` tab.
+Then, fill out the :guilabel:`Account Number` and :guilabel:`Bank` fields, located in the :guilabel:`Journal Entries` tab.

 .. image:: hong_kong/hk-bank-account-journal-setting.png
+   :align: center
    :alt: Bank Account's journal configuration

 Issue invoices with FPS QR codes
 --------------------------------

 When creating a new invoice, open the :guilabel:`Other Info` tab and set the :guilabel:`Payment QR-code` option to :guilabel:`EMV Merchant-Presented QR-code`.

 .. image:: hong_kong/hk-qr-code-invoice-setting.png
+   :align: center
    :alt: Select EMV Merchant-Presented QR-code option

 Ensure that the :guilabel:`Recipient Bank` is configured, as Odoo uses this field to generate the